okalachev/flix/docs/usage.md

 In this mode, the pilot controls the angular rates.
 This control method is difficult to fly and mostly used in FPV racing.

-#### MANUAL
+#### RAW

-Manual mode disables all the stabilization, and the pilot inputs are passed directly to the motors.
+*RAW* mode disables all the stabilization, and the pilot inputs are mixed directly to the motors.
+The IMU sensor is not involved.
 This mode is intended for testing and demonstration purposes only, and basically the drone **cannot fly in this mode**.

 #### AUTO